recommend-games/blog/content/posts/designer_hall_of_fame/index.md

 The current format of having a longlist (which become the recommendations), out of which three games are selected for the shortlist (which are the nominated games), out of which one game will be given the award, has been in place since 2011 with the introduction of the {{% kdj / %}}.
 Formats have varied throughout the decades and I've tried to map them to the current situation as much as possible.

 I've already mentioned that the first 12 {{% kindersdj / %}} winners were really special awards.
 There was another special award given during the first 18 years between 1979 and 1997 for "beautiful games".
-It felt like those games clutter the statistics somewhat, so I treated them as recommendations rather than special award winners.
+Since this article is meant to focus on designers, not artists, it felt like those games clutter the statistics somewhat, so I treated them as recommendations rather than special award winners.

-But this article was meant to be about neither games nor data, but the designers, so let's take a look at them.
+So without further ado, let's take a look at the designers.

 ## Designers

 Over the course of 45 sessions, the jury has mentioned games by 566 different designers.
 By far the most successful designer is [Wolfgang Kramer](https://recommend.games/#/?designer=7) who has won {{% sdj / %}} five times (four of those were co-designs) and {{% kindersdj / %}} once between 1986 and 2000.
-During that time period, [Klaus Teuber](https://recommend.games/#/?designer=11) won {{% sdj / %}} four times, so during those 15 years those two designers shared 11 awards between them.
-The record for most games on the longlists is held by [Reiner Knizia](https://recommend.games/#/?designer=2) with 36 games, which makes it even more surprising that he has "only" won two awards: one each of {{% sdj / %}} and {{% kindersdj / %}} – both in 2008.
+During that time period, [Klaus Teuber](https://recommend.games/#/?designer=11) won {{% sdj / %}} four times, so during those 15 years Wolfgang & Klaus shared 11 awards between them.
+The record for most games on the longlists is held by [Reiner Knizia](https://recommend.games/#/?designer=2) with 36 games, which makes it even more surprising that he has "only" won two awards: one each of {{% sdj / %}} and {{% kindersdj / %}} – both in 2008 (and both largely forgotten today, unlike his other timeless designs).

 Overall, 94 designers have won at least one award (111 if we include special awards), with 21 of them winning more than one (22 including special awards).
 Only 8 of those have won their awards in more than one category: [Wolfgang Kramer](https://recommend.games/#/?designer=7), [Inka](https://recommend.games/#/?designer=6940) & [Markus Brand](https://recommend.games/#/?designer=6941), [Alex Randolph](https://recommend.games/#/?designer=24), [Reiner Knizia](https://recommend.games/#/?designer=2), [Bruno Cathala](https://recommend.games/#/?designer=1727), [Antoine Bauza](https://recommend.games/#/?designer=9714) and [Steffen Bogen](https://recommend.games/#/?designer=10067).
 To this date, no designer has won in all three categories.